News

 What is cotton?

-Cotton is one of the most widely used and most favoured materials for fashion.
-It has been cultivated and refined by man for more than 5000 years, but today cultivation methods have become an environmental problem.
+Cotton is one of the most widely used and most favored materials for fashion.
+Man has cultivated and refined cotton for over 5000 years, but today’s cultivation methods pose an environmental problem.
 As designers, we need to know what consequences our choice of materials have, and cotton is one to pay extra attention to.

-Cotton is the second highest consumed fibre in the world, accounting for 35% of the total fibres utilized, with applications for nearly all types of apparel and selected types of footwear.
-In addition to its use in 100% cotton textiles, it is also blended in various combinations with polyester, spandex, rayon, and hemp as well as other fibres.
+Cotton is the second highest consumed fiber in the world, accounting for 35% of the total fibers utilized, with applications for nearly all types of apparel and selected types of footwear.
+In addition to its use in 100% cotton textiles, it is also blended in various combinations with polyester, spandex, rayon, and hemp as well as other fibers.

 Cotton can be sorted by staple length, character, and grade.
 Staple length determines the quality and the fineness of the final product, as longer staples produce softer, smoother, stronger fabrics with higher luster.
-The colour of the fibre ranges between white and yellow, and is also graded on reflectivity.
+The color of the fiber ranges between white and yellow and is also graded on reflectivity.

-Cotton is relatively strong, and is 30% stronger when wet.
+Cotton is relatively strong and is 30% stronger when wet.
 Resiliency in cotton is very low, causing degradation and frequent wrinkling.
-Cotton may be mercerized to improve absorbency and improve dyeability.
+Cotton may be mercerized to improve its absorbency and dyeability.
 Fabrics made entirely from cotton yarn will shrink, especially when treated in hot water.

 Cotton that contains remnants of leaves, dirt, and other agricultural byproducts will result in lower quality fabric.
-Immature and coarse fibres also degrade the character of cotton, reducing fineness and can cause defects in fabrics.
+Immature and coarse fibers also degrade the character of cotton, reducing its fineness and causing defects in fabrics.

 Characteristics of cotton